The 4th edition of the Agile Belgium games night was quite exciting!

-There’s one empty chair and the team must make sure how to prevent “the manager” from sitting down on that empty chair.
+There’s one empty chair, and the team must ensure how to prevent “the manager” from sitting down on that empty chair.

-The purpose is to learn about some principles of agile teams (and for example Scrum as a framework).
-The “engineering” teams are asked to build paper “plane prototypes” in several iterations.
-The product manager (called “product owner” in Scrum) is calling the shots.
+The purpose is to learn about some principles of agile teams (and, for example, Scrum as a framework).
+In several iterations, the “engineering” teams are asked to build paper “plane prototypes”.
+The product manager (called “product owner” in Scrum) calls the shots.

 How we’ve played it: 3 iterations (of 4 minutes each).
-For the sake of the game flow and to keep the game short, there’s no retrospective after each iteration; but as the team moves to the next iteration they can think how to improve.
+For the sake of the game flow and to keep the game short, there’s no retrospective after each iteration; but as the team moves to the next iteration, they can think about how to improve.

-During the 1st review: the “test flight” of the plane, the product manager wants to put 2 passengers (Lego people) in the plane; obviously something he hadn’t told the teams before.
-The passengers don’t fit, or if they fit, the plane crashes terribly.
+During the 1st review: the “test flight” of the plane, the product manager wanted to put two passengers (Lego people) in the plane; obviously, something he hadn’t told the teams before.
+The passengers don’t fit, or the plane crashes terribly if they fit.

 2nd iteration: same expectations: a plane that can fly 5 meters away, this time clearly with 2 passengers on board.
-During the building, the product managers comes and stresses the team with upcoming deadlines, customer complaints regarding the previous test flight, etc. The expectations are very high.
+During the building, the product managers come and stress the team with upcoming deadlines, customer complaints regarding the previous test flight, etc. The expectations are very high.

-During the 3rd review; the final test flight; the product managers inspects the work.
+During the 3rd review, the final test flight, the product managers inspect the work.
 Some planes have been built from scratch.
-Most of them have some sort of indication of “blue airlines”.
+Most of them have some indication of “blue airlines”.

 Each team needs to self-organise.
-With some materials at hand, they are ought to build planes.
-In most teams there’s no cooperation.
-Each person start to create a paper plane individually.
-Only in the subsequent iterations there’s more teamwork to build a plane together.
+With some materials at hand, they ought to build planes.
+In most teams, there’s no cooperation.
+Each person starts to create a paper plane individually.
+Only in the subsequent iterations, there’s more teamwork to build a plane together.

 1st iteration: the product manager is intervening and telling the team how to do the work.
-A self-organising team in an agile context figures out for themselves how to build (in the best possible way), given what has to be built.
+A self-organising team in agile context figures out how to build (in the best possible way), given what has to be made.

-At the 1st review: arrival of the passengers.
+At the 1st review: the arrival of the passengers.
 The teams were not informed beforehand.
-This illustrates the importance of agreeing upfront regarding the “confirmation” or “acceptance” of the product.
-In case the plane needs to travel with passengers (or with any other cargo), this can be taken as a product requirements for a next iteration (but should not impact the acceptance of the product in this 1st iteration)
+This illustrates the importance of agreeing upfront regarding the “confirmation” or “acceptance”.
+In case the plane needs to travel with passengers (or with any other cargo), this can be taken as product requirements for a subsequent iteration (but should not impact the acceptance of the product in this 1st iteration)

-2nd iteration: the product manager is pushing the team (annoying, and frequently happening in software/product development).
-Pushing the team will not lead to a better product, on the contrary.
-The team must react appropriately to agree with the product manager what can be done during the iteration and that the team needs its space without interruptions to be as productive as possible.
+2nd iteration: the product manager pushes the team (annoying and frequently happening in software/product development).
+Pushing the team will not lead to a better product; on the contrary.
+The team must react appropriately to agree with the product manager on what can be done during the iteration.
+The team needs its space without interruptions to be as productive as possible.

-At the 2nd review: arrival of different ‘type’ of passengers.
+At the 2nd review: the arrival of different ‘types’ of passengers.
 Again, the product manager is changing the requirements.

-3rd iteration: a stakeholder (CEO) is influencing the team: if “blue airlines” is that important, the team must know this element upfront.
+3rd iteration: a stakeholder (CEO) influences the team: if “blue airlines” is that important, the team must know this element upfront.
 To know a company vision or product vision is essential.
-It gives a team a guide, while the team can still own part of the “problem” and “solution” in order find the best-fit features that full-fills the vision.
-As well, the demand to build the plane from scratch, does not fit with the incremental product development approach.
+It gives a team a guide, while the team can still own part of the “problem” and “solution” to find the best-fit features that full-fills the vision.
+The demand for building the plane from scratch also does not fit the incremental product development approach.
 Some teams who had a decent prototype from the beginning did not start from scratch (and they shouldn’t).

 Computer Science Unplugged (http://csunplugged.org) is the source of the two sorting algorithms.
-CSunplugged is a great resource for games, simulations to learn about computer science… without a computer.
+CSunplugged is an excellent resource for games simulations to learn about computer science… without a computer.